-Looking for ways to reduce your carbon footprint and save money?
-Permanently reduce your electric bill quickly and easily with the zero-volt challenge!
+Looking for ways to reduce your carbon footprint?
+Permanently reduce your footprint quickly and easily with the zero-volt challenge!
 This is a fun activity for your family and/or as a school project.
 It raises awareness of specifically how energy is being consumed in your home and can lead to future conservation discussions and efforts within your family or school.
-If this is a family project consider adding this to your calendar as a quick annual carbon checkup.
+If this is a family project, consider adding this to your calendar as a quick annual carbon checkup.
 If this is a school project, consider running a Zero-Volt (or 'Stop Wasting Energy!') contest to raise awareness about how much energy we waste mindlessly.

 According to UNEP, in order to limit global temperature increase to 1.5°C, we must drop our greenhouse gas emissions 7.6% each year between 2020 and 2030.
 Every step you take to decrease energy consumption helps!.

-With so many household devices - both appliances and electronics - in use today, it's easy to lose track of how many we're paying to keep plugged in that aren't actually adding any value to our lives.
-Many modern devices use a surprising amount of standby power when turned off - up to a whopping 25% of your electric bill could just go toward powering idle devices.
-Other devices, such as second refrigerators or freezers, cost hundreds of dollars a year to run, but may not be worth the extra expense.
+With so many household devices - both appliances and electronics - in use today, it's easy to lose track of how many are plugged in that aren't actually needed.
+Many modern devices use a surprising amount of standby power even when turned off - up to a whopping 25% of home energy useage could just go toward powering idle devices.
+Other devices, such as second refrigerators or freezers, can use a surprising amount of energy.
 And some unused devices may simply have been plugged in at some point in the past and forgotten.
-And, finally, if any light fixtures still have old incandescent bulbs, these cost considerably more to use than LED bulbs.
+And, finally, if any light fixtures still have old incandescent bulbs, these use considerably more energy than LED bulbs.

-Quickly identify and minimize unneeded expenses in three easy steps:
+Quickly identify and minimize unneeded energy sources in three easy steps: